 When it comes to your auto insurance policy, you do have a contract to honor.
 That means you have a legal obligation to your insurer.
 Promptly alert your insurance company about the accident and nothing else.
 The law only requires you to provide the necessary information.
 Once you have done that, you’ve met your responsibility.

 You don’t have this same obligation to the other driver’s auto insurer.
 Don’t let this insurance company pressure you into anything.
 You won’t benefit from giving the insurer a statement or signing their paperwork.
 Ask the driver who hit you for their insurance information and leave it at that, for now.

 There’s only one way to deal with an insurance company without risking making mistakes that could endanger the success of your claim.
-Hire a lawyer to communicate with the insurance companies on your behalf.
+Hire a New Jersey car accident lawyer to communicate with the insurance companies on your behalf.

 Don’t let insurance companies put their profits ahead of your well-being.
 Call for your free consultation today!